Top 25 Legal AI Tools in 2026

 7. ClauseBase

-A legal drafting platform that makes drafting, negotiations, and reviews faster.
+A legal drafting platform that makes drafting, contract negotiations, and reviews faster.

 Features